Vitol, rival oil traders in spotlight of Brazil bribery probe

 As for Trafigura, prosecutors say the company used its own executives to bribe Petrobras employees.

-Judge Hardt’s order alleges that Mariano Marcondes Ferraz, a former Trafigura top executive, and Marcio Pinto Magalhaes, a local country representative, funnelled bribes to Petrobras employees between mid-2009 and September 2014.
+Judge Hardt’s order alleges that Mariano Marcondes Ferraz, a former Trafigura top executive, and Marcio Pinto Magalhaes, a local country representative, funneled bribes to Petrobras employees between mid-2009 and September 2014.

 Lawyers for Ferraz and Magalhaes did not respond to requests for comment.